WordPress is a powerful platform with the flexibility and functionality you need to create online courses.

 3. Your Course Content Plan

-Before you even start thinking about your course design and functionality it’s important to stay focused on the course content.
+Before you even start thinking about your course design and functionality it’s important to stay focused on the course content and how to develop an online course.
 Your website design should match your course content and you should not be forced into matching your course content to the constraints of the website design.

 Ask yourself these questions: